-In order to overcome this problem, several strategies such as micronization, [19] formation of solid solutions, micro emulsification and novel drug delivery systems, including nanoparticles and lipid-based vesicles have been proposed.
-[20] Among these approaches, polymeric micelles, constituted of amphiphilic block copolymers, have attracted much attention in the decade.
-[21]
+In order to overcome this problem, several strategies such as micronization [19], formation of solid solutions, micro emulsification, and novel drug delivery systems including nanoparticles and lipid-based vesicles have been proposed [20].
+Among these approaches, polymeric micelles, consisting of amphiphilic block copolymers, have attracted much attention in past the decade [21].

-Nanosized drug carriers have, as their name implies, nanoscale dimensions (typically 10 to200 nm) and can be categorized into particulate systems and water-soluble macromolecular systems.
-The first category includes lipid based systems such as liposomes, [22,23] systems based on surfactants such as emulsions, [24,25] and systems based on synthetic polymers such as nanoparticles, [26.27] polymeric micelles (PMDDs) [28,29] and polymeric vesicles.
-[30,31] Polymeric micelles are self-assembled core–shell nanostructures formed in an aqueous solution consisting of amphiphilic block copolymers.
-[32.33] Typically, the hydrophobic blocks of the copolymers form the core of the micelles by hydrophobic interaction, although other interactions such as electrostatic interaction [34] and the stereo complex formation [35] can also be utilized as the driving force for the core formation.
+Nanosized drug carriers have, as their name implies, nanoscale dimensions (typically 10-200 nm) and can be categorized into particulate systems and water-soluble macromolecular systems.
+The first category includes lipid based systems such as liposomes [22,23], systems based on surfactants such as emulsions [24,25], and systems based on synthetic polymers such as nanoparticles [26,27], polymeric micellar drug delivery systems (PMDDS) [28,29], and polymeric vesicles [30,31].
+Polymeric micelles are self-assembled core–shell nanostructures formed in an aqueous solution consisting of amphiphilic block copolymers [32.33].
+Typically, the hydrophobic blocks of the copolymers form the core of the micelles through hydrophobic interactions, although other interactions such as electrostatic interactions [34] and stereo complex formation [35] can also be utilized as the driving force for core formation.
 The hydrophilic blocks of the copolymers form the shell of the micelles and stabilize the micellar structure.

 For free soluble drugs, such as DFO, poor membrane permeability leads to poor bioavailability and low drug efficacy.
-Its absorption from oral route is also poor as a result of failure in providing effective plasma drug on conventional oral administration.
-In this regard, polymeric micelles can positively impact on bioavailability of DFO by increasing of membrane permeability.
+Absorption through the oral route is also poor, resulting in failure to provide effective plasma drug concentrations through conventional oral administration.
+In this regard, polymeric micelles can positively impact bioavailability of DFO by increasing membrane permeability.

 On the other hand, hydrophilic drugs that are susceptible to degradation in the gastrointestinal tract and blood can be protected by encapsulation in the polymeric micelles.
-In addition, Drug-loaded polymeric micelles are small in size (~100 nm), which favor transport across the intestinal epithelium.
-[36] After oral administration, micelles are exposed to pH variation, bile salts and digestive enzymes and can be destroyed.
-But loading drug could improve the stability of polymeric micelles by decreasing free energy of micellar dispersions.
-(37) Generally, CMC values less than 135 mg/ml denote resistance to dissociation by dilution in orally administered polymeric micelles.
-(38) However, CMC alone is not enough to judge about polymeric micelles stability within the gastrointestinal tract.
-The most in vitro studies involve investigating drug release from micelles in simulated gastric fluid (SGF) and simulated intestinal fluid (SIF).
-(39) In vitro stability of micelles under different pH was studied.
-(40) The results of this study indicated that micelles made by Chitosan are stable maintaining a narrow particle size distribution for 3 days under pH 7.5, 6.8 and 5.9.
+In addition, drug-loaded polymeric micelles are small in size (~100 nm), favoring transport across the intestinal epithelium.
+[36] After oral administration, micelles are exposed to variations in pH, bile salts, and digestive enzymes that can destroy the micelles.
+Although, drug-loading could improve the stability of polymeric micelles by decreasing free energy of micellar dispersion [37].
+Generally, critical micelle concentration (CMC) values less than 135 mg/ml denote resistance to dissociation by dilution in orally administered polymeric micelles [38].
+However, CMC alone is not enough to estimate polymeric micellar stability within the gastrointestinal tract.
+Most in vitro studies involve investigating drug release from micelles in simulated gastric fluid (SGF) and simulated intestinal fluid (SIF) [39].
+In vitro stability of micelles under different pH conditions was previously evaluated [40].
+The results of this study indicated that micelles made with chitosan are stable and maintain a narrow particle size distribution for 3 days at pH 7.5, 6.8, and 5.9.

-The small size of polymeric micelles also contributes towards longer blood circulation with scavenging by the mononuclear phagocyte system in the liver and bypassing the filtration of inter-endothelial cells in the spleen.
-In addition, encapsulation of drug inside the core of polymeric micelle may protect against rapid clearance from circulation, which can lead to reduced amount of drug available for absorption.
-[41] On the other hand, endocytosis of the polymeric micelles and drug release in blood stream is another reason for using polymeric micelles in the oral delivery of poor membrane permeable drugs such as DFO.
-[36] Therefore, the main aim of this study was designing and optimizing a polymeric micelle formulation as an oral delivery system for increasing the oral DFO permeability.
-DFO-loaded polymeric micelles can finally be incorporated in soft gel capsules.
+The small size of polymeric micelles also contributes to prolonged blood circulation through avoiding scavenging by the mononuclear phagocyte system in the liver and bypassing filtration of inter-endothelial cells in the spleen.
+In addition, encapsulation of drug inside the core of polymeric micelle may protect against rapid clearance from the circulation, which can lead to reduced amounts of drug available for absorption [41].
+On the other hand, endocytosis of the polymeric micelles and drug release in the blood stream is another reason for using polymeric micelles for oral delivery of poor membrane permeable drugs such as DFO [36].
+Therefore, the main aim of this study was to design and optimize a polymeric micelle formulation as an oral delivery system for increasing oral DFO permeability.
+The results of this study demonstrate that DFO-loaded polymeric micelles can finally be incorporated into soft gel capsules.

 Materials and Methods